rubyonracetracks/tutorial-rails-rubymn2/04-05-forhire_create.md

 ### Part B: View Level

+Please note that a user who successfully adds a for hire profile is redirected to his/her profile page.
+In a later chapter, you will add the for hire profile to the user profile page.
+In this chapter, the focus is on providing the working "Add For Hire Profile" button to the forhire index page.

 #### Integration Test
 * Enter the command "rails generate integration_test forhire_create".
 * Edit the file test/integration/forhire_create_test.rb.
 Replace everything between the line "class ForhireCreateTest < ActionDispatch::IntegrationTest" and the last "end" statement with the following: